Free up your Sketchbook and Grow (Oct 21)

 By the end of our six weeks together you will be confident to listen to your inner voice to develop your own ideas.

 The course is divided into six weeks.
 Each week there are recorded lessons with around 12 short videos (5-10 minutes) and instructions.
 I will demonstrate and you can, stop, start and rewind whilst working in your sketchbook, or watch the videos first.
 I would allow 3 hours a week to do just what I demonstrate, but honestly, to really develop your work, I would allow more.

 My short courses are based around one weekend workshop, this six-week course is more like six weekends!
 The amount of time and momentum builds as you layer up your sketchbook pages and discover your own lines of enquiry.
 It is open ended.

 The lessons will drip feed each week in short recorded videos.
 You can stay with the schedule of six weeks or take your time and complete at your leisure.
 You have access to the course for one year.

 Each week there is a recorded weekly interview/chat with an artist, from the UK, America and Australia, who has a strong sketchbook practice.

-The course will be open for enrollment for two weeks only - from 4th October and the closing date is the 17th October.
+The course will be open for enrollment for ten days only - from 7th October and the closing date is the 17th October.
 The first lesson will start on Monday 18th October.